 - Move the dryer at least once a year and vacuum lint that has collected behind and underneath.

 - Ensure there is adequate room for ventilation around the dryer.
 Do not store items on or directly against the dryer.

 - Never use the dryer for drying clothes or rags that have been used to absorb flammable liquids or oils.
 You need to wash clothes worn while using oils or sprays in hot water and detergent to remove such substances before putting them in a dryer.

 - Never use the dryer to dry clothes that have not been washed.
 Unwashed clothes have a greater build-up of contaminants, especially oils and grease.
 Lint from these clothes will be more combustible and can ignite when hot.

 - Never turn the dryer off before the cool down period is over.
-There have been fires resulting from clothing being left bunched up while still hot inside the dryer.
+Fires have been caused from clothing being left bunched up while still hot inside the dryer.
 Clothes dryers are designed to allow clothes to cool down before the cycle is finished.
-See also the Home Fire and Life Safety Fact Sheet - Self Heating and Spontaneous Combustion.
+See the MFS Fact Sheet - Self Heating and Spontaneous Combustion.

-- Do not leave your clothes dryer running unattended.
+- Do not leave your clothes dryer running while no one is home.

-- Any repairs of your clothes dryer must be carried out by a qualified tradesperson in accordance with the manufacturer's instructions.
+- Any repairs to your clothes dryer must be carried out by a qualified tradesperson in accordance with the manufacturer’s instructions.